Blog

 FAQs on Ways to Improve Cashflow in Canada

-1. Can my Canadian startup receive cash back for R&D if we aren’t profitable?
+1. Can a small business in Canada receive cash back for R&D if it isn’t profitable?

 Yes.
 Through the Scientific Research and Experimental Development (SR&ED) program, eligible CCPCs can receive refundable tax credits, even without tax liability.
 This may result in an actual cash refund.